 Alternatively referred to as link bait, clickbait or click bait is a term used to describe a type of hyperlink on a web page that entices a visitor to click to continue reading an article.
 Typically click bait links will forward the user to a page that requires payment, registration, or is one in a series of pages to help drive page views for the site.

 Most click bait type links have catchy or provocative headlines that are difficult for most users to resist and often have little or nothing to do with the actual web page.
-For example, consider the two example links below, which point to the same page.
+Below is an example of a non-click bait title and how that title could be made into a click bait title.

 Computer keyboard shortcut keys